EU clears National Bank of Greece's restructuring plan

-ATHENS (Reuters) - National Bank of Greece (NBG) will proceed with a restructuring which includes reducing its stake in Turkey’s Finansbank, after the European Commission approved the plan on Wednesday.
+ATHENS, July 23 (Reuters) - The European Commission has approved National Bank of Greece’s (NBG) restructuring plan, which includes reducing NBG’s stake in Turkey’s Finansbank .

 “The measures already implemented and those envisaged in the future will enable the bank to fully restore its long-term viability, while limiting the distortions of competition brought about by the state aid granted,” the Commission said on Wednesday.